 Remote Control Truck

-Will your kids love this highly-rated Sharkool electric driving truck?
+Will your kids love this highly-rated DEERC electric driving truck?
 With an infrared remote control, the car can go forward or backward, turn left or right.
 SO FUN!

 This addictive chapter book mystery series will keep your kids reading for hours and days and months.
-My kids read them all more than once so we highly recommend this series, especially for second grade.
+My kids read them all more than once, so we highly recommend this series, especially for seven year olds in second grade.

 A fun avocado twist on the game of Snap for kids!
 It’s simple to learn and quick to play.
-Switch and smash quickly to win this new 2019 game.
+Switch and smash quickly to win this entertaining game.

 Get your kids hooked on an engaging game requiring problem-solving, thinking, and visual-spatial strategy!
 The goal of the 1-player Gravity Maze game is to figure out how to build a working marble run using the colored translucent plastic towers.
 We love and highly recommend this game!